sathya-pramodh/linux-mcsr/doc/splitting-audio.md

 pactl load-module module-null-sink media.class=Audio/Sink sink_name=Virtual_Input_2
 ```

-- If you don't have the `pactl` command you can install it by executing `sudo apt install pactl`.
+- If you don't have the `pactl` command you can install it by executing `sudo dnf install pulseaudio-utils`.
 - The above script is to make 2 virtual inputs which are more than enough to do basic audio splitting.
 You can add more by just copying and pasting these lines and changing the `sink_name` to `Virtual_Input_3` and so on.
 - Now we can setup `virtual_inputs` to launch on startup.
 - Copy the following contents into a file named `virtual_inputs.desktop` and drop it in `~/.config/autostart/`.